Foundations

 It happens when truth is given time, attention, and room to work — often beneath awareness, and rarely on command.

-Foundations exist to protect that process.
+Foundations exist to protect that slow reordering.

 If you're ready, return to the path that brought you here.